robel-codes/horiseon-marketing/README.md

 ## what

 The new wepage
- -follows new semantic structure of elements.
+ - follows new semantic structure of elements.
- -cleans up the css.
+ - cleans up the css.
- -consolidated CSS Selectors and properites.
+ - consolidated CSS Selectors and properites.
- -adds alternative text to images. making the wepage Search engine optimized and accesible.
+ - adds alternative text to images. making the wepage Search engine optimized and accesible.